Frequently Asked Questions

 Are there a lot of places that don’t take card?
 Should I have local currency on hand?

-Generally stores, cafes, and restaurants take card payments but Bali has a lot of markets, warungs, and street stalls/vendors that also have a lot to offer!
+Generally stores, cafes, and restaurants do take card payments but Bali has a lot of markets, warungs, and street stalls/vendors that also have a lot to offer!
 These places don’t typically take card, so it is always good to have some local currency on hand.
-(Public bathrooms commonly sells tissue paper and requires a fee/tip so having some change is also beneficial!)
+(Public bathrooms commonly sells tissue paper and requires a fee/tip so having some change is always beneficial!)

 Will I get “Bali belly”?
 How do I avoid it?